Project-GrADyS/gradys-simulations/README.md

 After installing both OMNeT++ and INET you should be able to clone the repository to youw active OMNeT++ IDE workspace.
 To do this select File > Impor... then open the "git" section and select "Projects from git" then "Clone Uri".
 After that just fill in the URL for this repository and finish the process following the displayed instructions.

 # Usage
 OMNeT++ simulations are initialized by *.ini* files.
-The already provided **mobilityDrones-omnetpp.ini** file contains some launch configurations with 2, 3 and 4 drones following a predetermined course.
+The already provided **mobilityDrones-omnetpp.ini** file contains some launch configurations for Wifi only communication and shared Wifi and MAM communication, each with configs for one to four drones.
 Launch configurations are defined in the same *.ini* file denoted by the [Config Sim2drone] tag where Sim2drone is the name of the launch configuration.
+The [Config Wifi] and [Config MAM] configs are base configs for the other ones and should not be ran.

 Launch configurations dictate the parameters of your simulation and you can change **mobilityDrones-omnetpp.ini** to suit your necessities.
 Here are some of the more important parameters that you can try switching yourself: